West African women slice cassava over a bucket

 WACOMP Guinea

-In retrospect, the Pineapple Sector Revival Project (REFILA) emerges as a pivotal WACOMP initiative, championed by ITC.
+The Pineapple Sector Revival Project (REFILA), which ran from 2019 to 2023, emerged as a pivotal WACOMP initiative, championed by ITC.

-As a result of the project, 14 businesses were launched thanks to ITC' support, including three owned by women owned.
-Networking activities led to 339 business contacts reported by beneficiaries.
+As a result of the project, 14 businesses were launched thanks to ITC's support, including three owned by women.
+Networking activities led to 339 business contacts as reported by beneficiaries.

 The project spotlighted Guinea's diverse pineapple varieties, emphasizing the potential for niche markets and international exports.